stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 [SQLite](http://www.sqlite.org/).

-To access a SQL database service such as PostgreSQL, MySQL, or Oracle you will need to install the standard client software for that product, along with a separate Python adapter.
+To access a SQL database service such as PostgreSQL, MySQL, or Oracle you will need to install the client software for that product, along with a separate Python adapter.

 > *Connecting to Microsoft SQL Server*: [Microsoft recommend that you use the ODBC adapter for SQL Server](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).